VR warehouses: May 2006 fires

 In the aftermath of the EuroMayDay riots on 1 May 2006, a group of young people decided to set up bonfires between the warehouses.
 The fire almost got to the warehouses, and when the fire department tried to put it out, they were attacked by a group of people.
 Riot police were dispatched to protect the firemen, and they also had stones thrown at them.

 On Friday 5 May 2006, the older southern warehouse was badly damaged by a blazing fire.
 The building was totally gutted as the fire left just the brick walls standing.
 The fire drew in large crowds during a pleasant sunny evening.

 It was widely believed at first that the fire was a case of arson.
 However, police concluded in July 2006 that it had been accidental, caused either by a firework or a discarded cigarette that smouldered for several hours before suddenly breaking out across a large part of the building.

 Demolition

 The demolition work began as planned on 8 May 2006 with forensic examination still going on at the site.
 A small section at the end of the southern warehouse damaged by the fire was planned to be preserved and used as a pavilion-like cafe extension to the concert hall.
 This viewpoint was contrary, however, to many people's wishes to preserve the warehouses in their entirety due to their perceived historical and communal value.
 However, in August 2006, the Finnish police mistakenly ordered the demolition of the protected section.
+A small part of the warehouses was preserved.
+It was demolished in 2018.